The best passes for cycling

 • Average slope: 9.3%

-• Why do it: The Grossglockner Alpine Road offers one of the most scenic climbs in Europe, with breathtaking views of the surrounding mountains.
-The climb is long and challenging, but incredibly rewarding.
+• Why do it: The Grossglockner High Alpine Road offers one of the most scenic climbs in Europe, with breathtaking views of the surrounding mountains.
+The ascent is long and challenging, but incredibly rewarding.

 6. Col de la Madeleine (France)